Pranav-Bhaskar/End-To-End-Automatic-Speech-Recognition/README.md

 │   └── bl.py

-├── prog.py      # the main python file for predicting audio samples present in the folder data
+├── prog.py      # the main python file for predicting audio samples present in the folder audio

-├── record.py      # the python script used to record user voice and store it in the data directory
+├── record.py      # the python script used to record user voice and store it in the audio directory

 └── model-k           # folder for model, checkpoints and logs related to the classifier